martinring/thesis/src/5-Partitioning.md

 easily be integrated into the proposed analysis e.g. by adding a *weight* to the variables such that instantiating some variables (which do not change often) is favourable to instantiating others (which do change often).
-[In addition to further increase the usefulness of the results, the induced state-space of variables should be taken into account, not only considering it's possible values but also the variables that it directly affects.
+[In addition to further increase the usefulness of the results, the induced state space of variables should be taken into account, not only considering it's possible values but also the variables that it directly affects.
 This again, can be easily integrated with weights.]{.added}